Monday, November 10, 2025

 Here is the graph created without the tank.

-As the sine waves are getting bigger (until right after the 30 second mark), they are not symmetrical because I was rocking the boat.
+As the sine waves are getting bigger (until right after the 30 second mark), they are not symmetrical at the top and bottom because I was rocking the boat (the meter is sensitive enough to register the force I applied when stepping on and off).
 After that point is the natural smooth sine wave decay of the roll.
-The first Y axis mark is .05G, but the actual g-force isn't what I was interested in (although I would guesstimate the max was .1G.)
+The first Y axis mark is .05G, but the actual g-force isn't what I was interested in (although I would guesstimate from the graph that the max was .1G.)
 From about 34 seconds to 61 seconds, the g-force disintegrates by 50%.
-Or a 50% decrease in 27 seconds.
+Or a 50% decline in 27 seconds.

-Here is the graph made with liquid added to the ART.
+Here is the graph made with some liquid added to the ART.

 The ART stifled a similar roll to the same amount in half the time.
 Plus, it was much harder to get the roll going in the first place.
+It took me 30 seconds with the tank empty and 150 seconds with the tank filled.
 It was one of those situations where it felt like somebody must be working against me.
 Well it wasn't somebody, but some thing.
 Free surface liquid first making a wave and then transferring side-to-side during larger induced rolls.
 Amazing what a little water slopping around can do.
+Time to finish constructing the tank.

 Saturday, September 20, 2025